Program of Studies 2023-2024 » Mathematics

 nhs

-In this course, students learn all of the competencies in a traditional Algebra I curriculum.
-These competencies include solving linear and absolute value equations, inequalities and word problems; writing and graphing linear equations; solving systems of equations; and evaluating functions.
-Students practice these skills using worksheets, group work, hands-on activities, and experimental labs.
+In this course, students learn the math standards including solving linear and absolute value equations, inequalities and word problems; writing and graphing linear equations; solving systems of equations; and evaluating functions, operations of polynomials, and factoring polynomials.
 Students are assessed using assignments, quizzes, masteries, and projects.

-Prerequisite: Completion of 8th grade Intro to Algebra with a B or better or Teacher Recommendation
+Prerequisite: Completion of 8th grade math with a B or better and Teacher Recommendation

 1 Credit Grades 11 -12

 In this course, students strengthen those essential math skills needed to make responsible and effective financial decisions.
 Students will study competencies in financial literacy such as money management, banking services, long and short-term financing, consumer awareness as well as financial planning and investing.
-Students practice these skills using projects, activities, and group work.
-They are assessed using classwork, homework, quizzes, mastery tests and projects.
+Students are assessed using classwork, homework, quizzes, mastery tests and projects.
+This course is best as a student’s fourth math credit after successful completion of Algebra 1.

 Prerequisite: Successful completion of Algebra 1